farhi/looktxt/README.md

         lower memory requirements.

 ``` --silent```
-- Silent mode, to only display fatal errors
+- Silent mode, to only display fatal errors.

 ```--verbose | -v | --debug```
-- To display plenty of informations
+- To display plenty of informations.

 ```--makerows=NAME ...```
 - When  a numerical data block label matching NAME is found, it is
         transformed into a row vector.
 This  may  be  used  for  wrapped
         files (--fortran option).
-This option can be repeated
+This option can be repeated.

 ``` -o FILE | --outfile=FILE```
 - to use FILE as output file.
 The streams stdout and stderr may be